2013 Translation Project: First English-Chinese Haiku and Tanka Blog

 still glowing

-I remember one day during the late 1990s at the height of the anti-nuclear movement in Taiwan, someone handed me a flyer on the street.
-It listed all the important instructions on how to survive a nuclear disaster.
+I remember during the late 1990s at the height of the anti-nuclear movement in Taiwan, someone handed me a flyer on the street.
+It listed important instructions on how to survive a nuclear disaster.
 The last one on the list said: "When driving away in the rescue convoy, please remember to look back, because that will be your last sight of Taipei."

 radioactive scare